tuan-tu-tran/oauthlib/README.txt

 This class only handles the second part of the authentication process i.e. use the access token to access controlled resources.

-It CANNOT obtain the access token by itself.
+The current implementation is not able to obtain the access token by itself.